ruzayqat/laggedPF/README.md

 - h5py
 - scipy
 - numba
-- jax (in case of usage of GPU for matrix operations)
+- jax (in case of usage of GPU for matrix operations).

 ## Usage

+If you have jax and wouild like to run on GPU, you need to edit the `mat_mul` function in `tools.py` module by commenting out the line corresponding to that.

-Prior to running any given filter, one should provide the data and eventually the predictor statistics.
+Prior to running any given filter, one should provide the data and eventually the predictor statistics (for the function "mu" in the paper).
 This is done through executing the driver script `gnerate_pred_using_EnKF.py`.

 4 executable driver scripts are provided: